labordynamicsinstitute/tutorial-preserving-survey/presentation/20-processing-R.md

+# Using an API to obtain data

 ## Loading data from Qualtrics using an API

 In order to always be analyzing the most up to date survey responses, load the data directly from the web using a Qualtrics API.
-Here is some initial set up:
+We need a few pieces of information.

+These parts are public.
+In fact, the window of time may be important for credibility.

 ```{.R}
 # qualtrics URL components